OGGM/oggm/docs/run_examples/run_mb_calibration.rst

 ===================================

 Sometimes you will need to do the mass-balance calibration yourself.
-For example if you use alternate climate data, or change the parameters of the model.
+For example if you use alternate climate data, or if you change the global parameters of the model (such as precipitation scaling factor or melting threshold, for example).
 Here we show how to run the calibration for all available reference glaciers.
+We also use this example to illustrate how to do a "full run", i.e. without relying on :ref:`preprodir`.

 The output of this script is the ``ref_tstars.csv`` file, which is found in the working directory.
 The ``ref_tstars.csv`` file can then be used for further runs, simply by copying it in the corresponding working directory before the run.

-We also use this example to illustrate how to do a "full run", i.e. without relying on :ref:`preprodir`.

 Script
 ------